Andrea Cornwall

-Andrea Cornwall is Professor of Global Development and Anthropology at King's College London.
+Andrea Cornwall is a British political anthropologist who is Professor of Global Development and Anthropology at King's College London.

 Professional career

 Andrea Cornwall is a political anthropologist who specialises in the anthropology of gender and sexuality, citizen participation and participatory research.

 After graduating from SOAS with a PhD in Social Anthropology, she began her career as a Research Fellow at the Institute of Development Studies in Sussex, as a member of the Participation Team and the Gender Working Group.
 With Vera Schattan Coelho, she led a thematic cluster in the Citizenship, Participation and Accountability Development Research Centre on inclusion, rights and voice.
 Their work drew together researchers from Angola, Bangladesh, Brazil, India, Mexico, Nigeria, South Africa and the UK to explore the emergence of new democratic spaces and democratic practices focused on a more deliberative and inclusionary approach to governance.

 Together with Susie Jolly, Cornwall co-founded the IDS Sexuality Programme, which took shape through a series of international gatherings bringing activists, practitioners, policy makers and academics together to explore the marginalisation of sexuality in development and the politics of pleasure.
 Cornwall also worked with Elizabeth Harrison and Ann Whitehead to convene leading figures in the field of gender and development to reflect critically on the gender agenda in development, giving rise to collections exploring challenges, contradictions and contestations in feminist approaches to development and change, and the contested politics of women's rights.

 Cornwall was the Director of the Pathways of Women’s Empowerment Research Programme Consortium, which ran from 2006 through 2014.
 This programme was funded by UKAid from the Department for International Development and the Swedish and Norwegian governments, and its main aim was to elucidate factors that help create more equality and equity between men and women through collection of women's experiences in this sphere.
 The programme sought to make the experiences of many individual women visible to teach and inspire others.
 She remains an Honorary Associate of the Institute of Development Studies.